Tweenies: Episodes

 The Tweenies aired its first episode Tweenie Band on 6 September 1999 on its original programme block CBBC and last aired on 25 July 2002 with What Makes Summer? on its former channel CBeebies.
 In total, there are 390 episodes.
-There have been special episodes, such as a series of Be Safe with the Tweenies and expanded forty minute episodes.
+There have been special episodes, such as a series of Be Safe with the Tweenies and expanded forty-minute episodes.

-Episode 252, Favourite Songs (first aired in March 2001) was withdrawn from further airing in January 2013, after the BBC received 216 complaints about a scene within the episode, themed as a parody of an episode of Top of the Pops where Max appears dressed as disgraced host Jimmy Savile.
+Episode 252, Favourite Songs (first aired in March 2001) was withdrawn from further airing in January 2013, after the BBC received 216 complaints about a scene within the episode, themed as a parody of an episode of Top of the Pops where Max appears dressed as disgraced host Jimmy Savile, and even uses some of his catchphrases.
 The episode aired three months after claims of sexual abuse committed by Savile came to light.
 The BBC removed Tweenies from the CBeebies schedule altogether for four months.
 The episodes then came back to the schedule from June 2013 until April 2016.

-Telecast
+Worldwide success

+From the show's debut in 1999, the series enjoyed international success in France, Spain, Italy, Canada, Singapore and Australia.

-In the USA, it was shown on Noggin, a sister channel to Nickelodeon.
-It also aired on Nickelodeon's Nick Jr. block from 18 July to 25 September 2003.
+In the U.S., Tweenies originally aired on Nickelodeon's Nick Jr. block from 7 April to 25 September 2003.
+It was repeated on Noggin from 2003 to 2005.